zerolawtech/SFT-Protocol/docs/index.rst

 Unit testing and deployment of this project is performed with `Brownie <https://github.com/iamdefinitelyahuman/brownie>`__.

-.. warn:: The SFT Protocol is still under active development and has not yet undergone a third party audit.
+.. warning:: The SFT Protocol is still under active development and has not yet undergone a third party audit.
 Please notify us if you find any issues in the code.
 We highly recommend against using these contracts prior to an audit by a trusted third party.

 License
 =======